robotopia/veff/README.md

 ### Installation ###

-* If you intend to use the veff program, make sure you have first installed the [CSPICE Tooklit for C](https://naif.jpl.nasa.gov/naif/toolkit_C.html).
+* If you intend to use the veff program, make sure you have first installed the [CSPICE Tooklit for C](https://naif.jpl.nasa.gov/naif/toolkit_C.html) (not required for parabfit).
 * Open the Makefile in the base directory and edit the CSPICE\_DIR and INSTALL\_DIR variables as needed.
 * Run **make** and **make install**
 * For more comprehensive documentation, run **make documentation** (documentation will appear in the doc/ subdirectory.